-Let the manufacturer address the problem, as having the neck repaired will be expensive (in some cases costing more to repair than the value of the guitar itself), and, in some cases, it isn’t possible.
+Let the manufacturer address the problem.
+Having the neck repaired will be expensive and, in some cases, it won’t be possible.

 In other cases, while the neck may have a slight twist, the guitar may still play well.
 If this is the case you will need to decide whether it is worth doing anything about it.
 But, in any case, keep an eye on the neck periodically and look for signs of the problem progressing.

 If the guitar isn’t under warranty, and you suspect the twist could be due to the truss rod and isn’t necessarily a twist in the wood itself, you can try loosening the truss rod (we’ll address this in the next section) and let the guitar neck settle for a few days.
 Then try setting the neck relief with the truss rod again and check if the twist still exists under tension.